Travel Guidelines for Presenters

 - Internet access is eligible for reimbursement.
 However laundry, in-room entertainment, and convenience food are not eligible.

-- When the use of a rental car is the most economical form of transportation, the university will pay car rental fees for compact, intermediate or standard size automobiles and automobile-related expenses, such as fuel, tolls and parking.
+- When the use of a rental car is the most economical form of local transportation, the university will pay car rental fees for compact, intermediate, or standard size automobiles and automobile-related expenses, such as fuel, tolls, and parking.
 Stanford carries a blanket car rental insurance policy for business travelers.
 Additional car rental insurance is not reimbursable (e.g., loss damage waiver (LDW), collision damage waiver (CDW), etc.).
 Any portion of the cost of a rental car attributable to the personal use by the traveler will be deducted from reimbursable expenses.

 - Meals are provided to workshop participants.
 Per diem may not be claimed.
 Only the cost of meals purchased on travel days can be reimbursed; itemized receipts are required and no alcohol is allowable.